Workiva/styleguide/PYTHON.rst

 Workiva's pythonic style guide is based primarily off of the PEP8_ and `Google Style Guide`_.
-As with all style guides, there is room for interpretation, so this Workiva Style Guide is intended to fill those gaps to provide a consistent look across the Pythonic code base.
+As with all style guides, there is room for interpretation, so this Workiva Style Guide is intended to fill those gaps to provide a consistent look across the Python code base.

 As with all style guides, the key to this one is readability.
-As the PEP8 guidelines say about readability_, "Consistancy is the Hobgoblin of Little Minds."
+As the PEP8 guidelines say about readability_, "A Foolish Consistency is the Hobgoblin of Little Minds."
 Your goal should always be to make your code as easy to read and understand as possible above all else.

 Docstrings:
 +++++++++++